DreamVenerable/odinbook/README.md

 + [Things to improve](#things_to_improve)

-## Overview <a name = "overview"></a>
+## 📖 Overview <a name = "overview"></a>

 Welcome to Odinbook!
 This is a web application built with Ruby on Rails that provides users with a platform to share and interact with posts, as well as connect with other users.
 The application includes features such as creating posts, commenting, and following other users.

-## Features <a name = "features"></a>
+## 🚀 Features <a name = "features"></a>

-- User Authentication: Users can sign up, log in, and log out securely using Devise for authentication.
+- **User Authentication:** Users can sign up, log in, and log out securely using Devise for authentication.
-- Profile Page: Each user has a dedicated profile page displaying their posts and providing options to view followers, following, and more.
+- **Profile Page:** Each user has a dedicated profile page displaying their posts and providing options to view followers, following, and more.
-- Post Creation and Interaction: Users can create new posts, comment on posts, and like posts.
+- **Post Creation and Interaction:** Users can create new posts, comment on posts, and like posts.
-- Follow/Unfollow: Users can follow and unfollow other users to stay updated on their activities.
+- **Follow/Unfollow:** Users can follow and unfollow other users to stay updated on their activities.

-## How it's made <a name = "how_its_made"></a>
+## 🛠️ How it's made <a name = "how_its_made"></a>

 ### Technologies Used

-- Ruby on Rails: The application is built using the Ruby programming language and the Rails framework for web development
+- **Ruby on Rails:** The application is built using the Ruby programming language and the Rails framework for web development
-- Database: PostgreSQL is used as the relational database management system to store and retrieve data efficiently.
+- **Database:** PostgreSQL is used as the relational database management system to store and retrieve data efficiently.
-- User Authentication: Devise gem is employed for secure user authentication, providing features such as sign-up, login, and password recovery.
+- **User Authentication:** Devise gem is employed for secure user authentication, providing features such as sign-up, login, and password recovery.
-Frontend Styling: The frontend is styled using HTML, CSS (TailwindCSS).
+**Frontend Styling:** The frontend is styled using HTML, CSS (TailwindCSS).

 ### Project Structure

 The application follows the Model-View-Controller (MVC) architecture, with key components organized as follows:

-- Models: Ruby classes that define the data structure and interact with the database.
+- **Models:** Ruby classes that define the data structure and interact with the database.
-- Views: HTML templates responsible for presenting the data to users.
+- **Views:** HTML templates responsible for presenting the data to users.
-- Controllers: Ruby classes that handle the application's logic and orchestrate communication between models and views.
+- **Controllers:** Ruby classes that handle the application's logic and orchestrate communication between models and views.
-- Routes: Defined in the ```config/routes.rb``` file, routes map incoming requests to the appropriate controller actions.
+- **Routes:** Defined in the ```config/routes.rb``` file, routes map incoming requests to the appropriate controller actions.

-## Future Improvements <a name = "future_improvements"></a>
+## 🚧 Future Improvements <a name = "future_improvements"></a>

 ### 1. Private Accounts and Follow Requests